snelsondurrant/cougars.github.io/docs/assembly/electrical_instr.md

 [COUG_powerboard.sch link](https://byu.box.com/s/jcqulffcyls4dua039p1142ic2lz8b0v)

 {: .note }
-> download and put these files in the same folder.
+> Put these files in the same folder.
 This is essential for PCB design software like Eagle to recognize they go together.

 ---

 ## Strobe Light PCB

-Utilizing the same method as above, you can send out the strobe light PCB for production.
+Utilizing the same method as above, you can send the strobe light PCB out for production.
 (Link found below)

 ### Links to Strobe PCB board (.brd and .sch)